boundedcontext/bounded-context-language-sample/definitions.md

 When a user/created event is generated in an accounts domain, we may also want to create that user as a shopper in the e-commerce domain.
 In this case, a user/created event triggers a shopper/create command to be dispatched.

-##### Types of workflow
+##### Three kinds of workflow

-There are three kinds of workflows, contextual, domain, and environment.
+There are three kinds of workflows: _contextual_, _domain_, and _environmental_.

 A contextual workflow handles communication between aggregates in a given context.
+When creating a contextual workflow, it is imporatant to note that it will only accept events from within that context.

 A domain workflow handles communication between contexts in a given domain.
+When creating a domain workflow, it is imporatant to note that it will only accept events from within that domain.

 An environmental workflow handles communication between domains.
+Any event can be used in this kind of workflow.

 ### Creating workflows